dtWesley/R-DReact/README.md

 ## Installation

-Use the package manager [npm](https://nodejs.org/en/download) to install the needed dependicies.
+Use the package manager [npm](https://nodejs.org/en/download) to install the needed dependencies.

 ```bash
 npm i